LEADING OFF: Harper gets injection, Acuña MRI, Pineda out

 PLAYING IT SAFE

-Braves star Ronald Acuna Jr. has missed three straight games because of a sore groin and the team had him undergo an MRI.
+Braves star Ronald Acuna Jr. has missed three straight games because of a sore groin and the team had him undergo an MRI, which was negative.

 Snitker said Acuna’s reconstructed right knee is not an issue.
 Acuna missed the second half of last season after the knee injury as Atlanta went on to win the World Series.